-Most will agree if we want to make this world a better place, we need to develop children's social and emotional intelligence.
-This goal is especially true considering the vital role emotions play in managing relationships.
+Most will agree if we want to make this world a better place, we need to develop children's social and emotional intelligence (EI).
+This goal is especially true considering emotions' vital role in managing relationships.

 Children's Emotional Intelligence is a Learned Skill We Can Teach

-This post will outline the benefits of teaching children emotional intelligence and resources that will help you accomplish this goal.
-If we want to create well-rounded children, parents and family members need to instill social and emotional intelligence into their children's upbringing.
+There are numerous benefits of supporting children's emotional intelligence and resources that will help you accomplish this goal.
+Parents, family members, and caregivers must instill social and emotional intelligence into their children's upbringing to develop well-rounded children.

 I believe one of the greatest gifts we can give children is to provide them with skills that will assist them in developing strong social and emotional intelligence.